Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/example.md

 # Example

-We use a stochastic SIR model to demonstrate the usage of `SimulatedAnnealingABC.jl`.
+We use a simple stochastic SIR model to demonstrate the usage of `SimulatedAnnealingABC.jl` for Bayesian inference.

 ## Stochastic SIR Model

-A stochastic SIR (Susceptible-Infected-Recovered) model describes the spread of an infectious disease in a closed population of ``N`` individuals.
+The stochastic SIR (Susceptible-Infected-Recovered) model describes the spread of an infectious disease in a closed population of ``N`` individuals.
 Transmission and recovery events happen at random times.
-The model parameters are:
+The model has two parameters:

 - ``\beta``: Infection rate per contact per unit time.
 - ``\gamma``: Recovery rate per infected individual per unit time.